nitantchhajed/op-stack-bridge/README.md

 ### Withdrawal

-Withdrawal is an three step process
+Withdrawal is a three step process

   1. Initiate withdrawal on L2
   2. Prove withdrawal on L1 (available after state root is published, usually takes 25-50 mins to change the status)